JohnsonHsieh/iNextPD/README.md

 <h5>
 <b>Hsieh, T. C. and Anne Chao</b> <br><br> <i>Institute of Statistics, National Tsing Hua University, Hsin-Chu, Taiwan 30043</i>
 </h5>
 <br> `iNextPD` (**iN**terpolation and **ext**rapolation for **P**hylogenetic **D**iversity) is an R package provides the rarefaction and extrapolation framework to making fair comparison of abundance-sensitive phylogenetic diversity among multiple assemblages (Hsieh and Chao, Systematic Biology, 2016).
 In this document, we provide a quick introduction demonstrating how to run `iNextPD`.
 Detailed information about `iNextPD` functions is provided in the iNextPD Manual, also available in [CRAN](https://cran.r-project.org/package=iNextPD).
 See Chao et al. (2015) and Hsieh and Chao (2016) for methodologies.
-An online version of `iNEXT` (<https://chao.shinyapps.io/PhDOnline/>) is also available for users without an R background.
+An online version of `PhDOnline` (<https://chao.shinyapps.io/PhDOnline/>) is also available for users without an R background.
 A neutral theory of species diversity is included in Chao et al. (2014); and a brief description of methods and R package (`iNEXT`) are included in an application paper by Hsieh, Ma & Chao (2016).

 `iNextPD` is an extension for `iNEXT`, which extending trdional rarefaction and extrapoltion framework for species diversity to abundance-sensitive phylogenetic diversity. `iNextPD` focuses on three measures of Hill numbers of order q: Faith's PD (`q = 0`), a simple transformation of phylogenetic entropy (`q = 1`) and and a simple transformation of Rao's quadratic entropy (`q = 2`).
 For each diversity measure, `iNextPD` uses the observed sample of abundance or incidence data (called the “reference sample”) to compute diversity estimates and the associated 95% confidence intervals for the following two types of rarefaction and extrapolation (R/E):